 Solar Panels Have an Environmental Downside

-A major environmental downside of solar energy is that panels contain many of the same hazardous materials as consumer electronics.
+A major environmental downside of sun energy is that panels contain many of the same hazardous materials as consumer electronics.
 This is a growing concern as decades-old solar panels reach the end of their lifecycle.
 Even so, the reduced greenhouse emissions of solar energy still make it an attractive alternative to fossil fuels, especially if proper panel recycling and disposal occur.

 No energy source is perfect, but the future of solar is bright, despite these drawbacks.
 If you’re interested in installing solar panels on your property, get in touch with Infinity Energy.
 We’re passionate about helping our customers in NJ, NY, and CT save energy and money with solar panels.
 Check out our solar calculator to see how much you can save, and explore our gallery to view some past projects.
 Then, contact us to learn how we’re making solar energy more affordable.